MegapolisPlayer/MegapolisPlayer/README.md

 ## Open-source software
 Most of my smaller projects **are** open-source, but if I'm doing something commercial or large, I don't really like having it open-source.
-Unless stated otherwise, all of my projects here on GitHub are open-source.
+Unless stated otherwise, all of my projects here on GitHub are open-source, though.

 ## Current Projects
 *CountryFramework* - a cross platform GUI framework (closed-source, free to use and open-source docs)